xfirestyle2k/VMC_Terraform_Horizon/README.md

 In this script I using VMC on AWS and the Terraform Provider for NSX-T.

+# About Rules

+After you applyed the Ruleset.
+Some Rules depending on your Environment.
+Following you can find some explainations.

+If you using internal Unified Access Gateways, you are able to delete Section: "Internal_Client_Connection" It is only necessary if you haven't deployed internal Unified access Gateways.

 # Terraform NSX-T Provider
 The newest version from Terraform NSX-T Provider can always be found here: https://github.com/terraform-providers/terraform-provider-nsxt/